Waxing Gibbous on

 Moon before descending node

-12 days after ascending node on 14 January 2010 at 23:18 in ♑ Capricorn.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 29 January 2010 at 00:02 in ♋ Cancer.
+12 days after ascending node on 14 January 2010 at 23:18 in ♑ Capricorn the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 29 January 2010 at 00:02 in ♋ Cancer.

 Moon after northern standstill

-1 day since the previous standstill on 26 January 2010 at 21:04 in ♊ Gemini when the Moon has reached North declination of ∠25.783°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-25.749° at the point of next southern standstill on 8 February 2010 at 14:27 in ♐ Sagittarius.
+1 day since the last northern standstill on 26 January 2010 at 21:04 in ♊ Gemini when the Moon has reached North declination of ∠25.783° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-25.749° at the point of next southern standstill on 8 February 2010 at 14:27 in ♐ Sagittarius.

 Syzygy in 2 days